thompsonsj/payload-crowdin-sync/plugin/README.md

 Pass the `draft=true` query parameter to update as a draft rather than a published version.

 The document will be updated and the same report will be generated as for a review.

-## Testing

-A Jest test suite is included comprising of:

-- unit tests (`*.spec.ts`) within the `src` folder adjacent to files/functions that they are testing; and
-- integrations tests (`*.test.ts`) in the `dev/tests` folder.

-Integration tests use Payload's [Local API](https://payloadcms.com/docs/local-api/overview) to run tests against a configured Payload installation in the `dev` folder.
-Tests use [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) to connect to for all tests, so it is not necessary to add test documents to a development database.

-### References

-- Useful tips on using the local API in tests: https://github.com/payloadcms/payload/discussions/985.
-- Review other Payload CMS plugins to see how test environments are configured there. e.g. https://github.com/payloadcms/plugin-cloud-storage and https://github.com/payloadcms/plugin-seo.
-- Although the tutorial at https://payloadcms.com/blog/typescript-jest-vscode-debugger-tutorial works, I couldn't get it to work in the latest version of Payload CMS.
-Regardless, it makes more sense not to test the REST API as done in the tutorial, and to only work with the local API.